 Invitation to Apply

-If you want to be part of this important work on behalf of our congregation, bringing your skills, talents, and passion to serve on the Engaging Space Task Force, please read the ESTF responsibilities, timeline, and application process below and submit your application here by 31 October, 2018.
-The selection team (members of the Strategic Planning Task Force) will review the applications and interview applicants as necessary in person or by phone.
+If you want to be part of this important work on behalf of our congregation, bringing your skills, talents, and passion to serve on the Engaging Space Implementation Task Force, please submit your application here by October 1, 2020.
+The board will review the applications and reach out as necessary in person or by phone.

-- December 9th – Announcement of Task Force members
+- October 15th – Task Force members finalized by board

 Task force members need to be: